-NOVEMBER 2017 ISSUE: OUR 28th year of publication, CMM is bigger, bolder, brighter, now MORE PAGES, FULL COLOUR THROUGHOUT - and the 2018 Almanac, the 'bible' for enthusiasts is COMING!
+MARCH 2018 ISSUE: OUR 29th year of publication, CMM is bigger, bolder, brighter, now MORE PAGES, FULL COLOUR THROUGHOUT - and the 2018 Almanac, the 'bible' for enthusiasts is HERE!

-Subscribe now and you can get Britain's most comprehensive events booklet - the 2017 Almanac - from only £1.75 extra, *PLUS* you'll get the 2018 edition FREE; a genuine bargain for this essential publication!
+Subscribe now and you can get Britain's most comprehensive events booklet - the 2018 Almanac - FOR ONLY £1.75 extra; a genuine bargain for this essential publication!
 For more details on this super diary - worth up to £9.95 plus p&p alone, click here.
-As usual, in our latest issue - in the year where we celebrate our 28th Year of Publication - we've a run down on all that's best in the classic car world!
+As usual, in our latest issue - in the year where we celebrate our 29th Year of Publication - we've a run down on all that's best in your classic car world!

-In the November issue, On Your Marques looks at the Sunbeam Talbot Alpine Register at the Rootes Archive, and more.
-Magpie looks at The Q Word, and in the Spannerman column it's Spannerman & LJK Setright.
-Our column by former National Motor Museum Curator, Michael Ware, checks out Learning The Trade in a busy Wareabouts column, while Peter Love gives us another Love Steam and Commercial Break.
+In the March issue, On Your Marques looks at the Jaguar XK Club's plans for XK70 and more.
+Magpie says Hi-DeHi!, and in the Spannerman column it's Spannerman & More Wheel Nuts.
+Our column by former National Motor Museum Curator, Michael Ware, checks out a Singer 9 Utility Truck in a busy Wareabouts column, while Peter Love gives us another Commercial Break and Love Steam.
 There are news snippets galore, our Letters column, and our look at the world of the autojumbling with The Secret Autjumbler.
-Grant Ford's Fordie's Favourites looks at A Final Flourish for 2017 Show Season plus a Have You Ever Owned featuring the Datsun Fairlady, we preview the big upcoming events with a focus on the NEC Classic and the big two Restoration Shows in November, plus reviews of recent events including the Sywell Classic and more.
-And of course our events section - the best in Britain - features all the best shows and 'jumbles for you to visit.
-Landers Lobby discusses Electronic Engine Conversions and The Secret Autojumbler checks out a variety of recent events - where was the best business to be had, where were the best bacon butties?
+Grant Ford's Fordie's Favourites looks at the Vintage Bentley.
+Our events section - the best in Britain - features all the best shows and 'jumbles for you to visit, and we've show reports from the Great Western Classic Car Show, The London Classic and the MG & Triumph Spares Day, plus a special preview of the upcoming Classic Car & Restoration Show at the NEC.
+Landers Lobby discusses The Licence Renewal Minefield and The Secret Autojumbler checks out a variety of recent events - where was the best business to be had, where were the best bacon butties?
 We also continue delving into the archive of the much-missed Lock Man.
-We have Club Call with a run down of the best club to join for you, plus, this month, we have a chance to win one of three prizes from Gunson.
-Look out for all the news and snippets, plus all those ads for upcoming events; no better time than now to think about that subscription than the November issue!!
+We have Club Call with a run down of the best club to join for you.
+Look out for all the news and snippets, plus all those ads for upcoming events; no better time than now to think about that subscription than the March issue!!

 Our letters page has, as usual, your views on the issues of the day and more.
-We feature more services and spares than ever in our ads section, a look out too for Klaxon's Readers Problems, the CMM Crossword from Alvina Williams where you can win fabulous prizes courtesy of our sponsor Gunson, On Your Marques, club news, Get Set, news snippets, our fascinating 'All You Wanted to Know' column with Minerva returns with a look at railways, plus Michael Ware features another of The Professionals.
+We feature more services and spares than ever in our ads section, a look out too for Klaxon's Readers Problems, the CMM Crossword from Alvina Williams where you can win fabulous prizes, On Your Marques, club news, Get Set, news snippets, our fascinating 'All You Wanted to Know' column with Minerva returns with a look at Cadillac and the 1908 Dewar Trophy, plus Michael Ware features another of The Professionals.
 There are book & video reviews, the latest products and services, and the biggest events section of any publication in the U.K., featuring all the events, autojumbles, auctions and collectors swapmeets that YOU want!
-Why not order your copy today and get the 2017 Almanac from only £1.75 extra, plus the 2018 editon absolutely FREE!
+Why not order your copy today and get the 2018 Almanac from just £1.75 extra - hurry!
 CMM makes the ideal gift!
 For subscription info., click here!

 Why not download a sample page (download is in Adobe Acrobat PDF file format - 150kb) of CMM?
 If you wish to download the sample page, click here.